 The nail beyond the quick becomes slightly narrower and is often slightly hooked.

 If your dog has light colored claws, you can usually see a slightly pink tint that indicates where the quick lies.
-Unfortunately, dark claws make the quick invisible, so you will have to take extra care not to cut the nail too short.
+Unfortunately, dark claws make the quick difficult to see, so you will have to take extra care not to cut the nail too short.

 If you cut into the quick, it will bleed and your dog will yelp with pain.
 Your dog will remember a negative experience and will resist having his nails clipped in the future.